 By Alexey Stiop, Shutterstock Contributor

 Well, there is a way around this.
-You will need two things (besides your camera) a steady tripod and Adobe Photoshop CS3 Extended.
+You will need two things (besides your camera): A steady tripod and Adobe Photoshop Extended, version CS3 or higher.

-When you return home, open all the images from the series in Photoshop CS3 Extended to extract them.
-From the top menu, select File >Scripts > Statistics.
+Back at your computer, open all the images from the series in Photoshop.
+From the top menu, select File -> Scripts -> Statistics.
 In “Choose Stacks Mode” dialogue, select “Median.”

 Now how about taking a photograph of a highway interchange in downtown with no traffic?